kevgo/text-runner/documentation/DEVELOPMENT.md

 - on a branch:
   - update CHANGELOG.md
-  - `yarn run json-schema && make fix` in the root folder and ship
+  - `npm run json-schema && make fix` in the root folder and ship
   - bump the versions by running `lerna version <patch|minor> --no-private` or by updating the versions manually if bumping the major version
   - make a global search-and-replace for "7.1.1" and "0.3.0" replace it with the